-A Budget Concealer for Fair Skin
+A Budget Concealer for Pale Skin

 This post is brought to you by my complete inability to place a Superdrug order without randomly adding something I don’t really need to the basket.

 I mean, I was really just there to stock up on their Colour Effects Conditioner.
 My regular concealer is still going strong, and I’m still perfectly happy with it: mind you, my regular concealer is also still £20 per tub, and I’ve heard so many rave reviews of Collection’s Lasting Perfection Ultimate Wear Concealer* that I figured it wouldn’t hurt to give it a go, would it?

 (*Aside: Why do beauty products always have such Long Long Very Very Long Ultimately Perfectly Long names?
 I’ve always wondered…)